FAQ - Frequently Asked Questions about CEGE graduate programs admission

 Once your applications is submitted, it is considered final.
 No further changes, additions, or updates will be accepted after submission.

 I am an international student; how do I complete Financial Certification Statement for my I-20 document?

 Financial Certification Form: If you are offered admission to the program and accept it, you will then be required to complete the Financial Certification Statement for your I-20 document.
-Once your I-20 is issued, the Graduate School Admissions Office will notify you that the I-20 is ready, and you have the option to pay for express mailing.
-If you chose the express shipping option, your email will be added to the shipment so you will receive a receipt and have the ability to track the shipment.
+Once your I-20 is issued, the Graduate School Admissions Office will notify you that the I-20 is ready by an email notification.
+You'll access and download a PDF copy of your I-20 from your application portal.

 Can recommendation letters be mailed if reference writer(s) are not able to submit letters electronically?